 - A large handful of herbs or edible flowers of choice (We have used anise hyssop, sage, and elderflowers in three different batches, and all three have been delicious!)

 - 1 1/2 – 2 cups organic sugar (Or honey or other real sweetener.)

 - 4 TBSP lemon juice

 - 1/4 tsp yeast (you can use champagne or ale yeast, or even bread yeast)

 To Make the Soda

 1) Place your large handful of herbs in one gallon of water.
 Bring to a boil, and then allow to cool slightly before adding sugar.
 Stir to dissolve the sugar completely.

 2) When the liquid has cooled to room temperature, stir the lemon juice, optional live culture, and the yeast into the “tea.”
 Mix well.

 3) Using a funnel for spill-proof pouring, and a strainer to catch plant material, pour the soda into bottles.
-Although we used flip top beer bottles, you may want to use food grade plastic soda bottles, for safety’s sake.
+You can use flip top bottles designed for brewing, like these ones, or you can use food grade plastic soda bottles.